Treatment Option Overview for SCLC

 The combination of platinum and etoposide is the most widely used standard chemotherapeutic regimen.[4-6][Level of evidence: 1iiA] No consistent survival benefit has resulted from platinum versus nonplatinum combinations, increased dose intensity or dose density, altered mode of administration (e.g., alternating or sequential administration) of various chemotherapeutic agents, or maintenance chemotherapy.[7-12][Level of evidence: 1iiA]

-SCLC is highly radiosensitive and thoracic radiation therapy improves survival of patients with LD and ED tumors.[13-15][Level of evidence: 1iiA] Prophylactic cranial radiation prevents central nervous system recurrence and may improve the long-term survival of patients who have responded to chemoradiation therapy [16-18][Level of evidence: 1iiA] and offers palliation of symptomatic metastatic disease.
+SCLC is highly radiosensitive and thoracic radiation therapy improves survival of patients with LD and ED tumors.[13-16][Level of evidence: 1iiA] Prophylactic cranial radiation prevents central nervous system recurrence and may improve the long-term survival of patients with good performance status who have responded to chemoradiation therapy [17-19][Level of evidence: 1iiA] and offers palliation of symptomatic metastatic disease.

 Treatment for patients with limited-stage, extensive-stage, or recurrent SCLC is summarized in Table 1.